 A deterioration of the Company's credit profile, disruptions of the credit markets or higher interest rates could restrict its ability to access the debt capital markets or increase the cost of debt.
-Deterioration in the Company's credit profile may have an adverse effect on the Company's ability to access the private or public debt markets and also may increase its borrowing costs.
+Deterioration in the Company's credit profile may have an adverse effect on the Company's ability to access the debt capital markets and also may increase its borrowing costs.
 If the Company's credit profile deteriorates significantly its access to the debt capital markets or its ability to renew its committed lines of credit may become restricted, its cost of debt may increase, or the Company may not be able to refinance debt at the same levels or on the same terms.
 Because the Company relies on its ability to draw on its Revolving Credit Facility to support its operations as needed, any volatility in the credit and financial markets that prevents the Company from accessing funds on acceptable terms could have an adverse effect on the Company's financial condition and cash flows.
 Additionally, the pricing grids on Company's Revolving Credit Facility and Term Loan contain a ratings grid that includes a possible increase in borrowing rates if the Company's rating declines.
+Furthermore, the

-Furthermore, the Company incurs interest under its Revolving Credit Facility based on floating rates.
+Company incurs interest under its Revolving Credit Facility based on floating rates.
 Floating rate debt creates higher debt service requirements if market interest rates increase, which would adversely affect the Company's cash flow and results of operations.
-In addition, as the floating rate on certain borrowings under the Revolving Credit Facility is tied to LIBOR, the uncertainty regarding the future of LIBOR as well as the transition from LIBOR to an alternate benchmark rate or rates could adversely affect the Company's financing costs.